Mordal: Automated Pretrained Model Selection for Vision Language Models: Discussion

 \paragraph{Extend to smaller and larger models.} Mordal's design and evaluation have focused on small size (i.e., 7B) pretrained models, making it efficient and practical for scenarios with limited computational resources.
 However, extending Mordal to handle smaller (e.g., 1B) and larger models (e.g., 70B) introduces new challenges.
-For example, the computational overhead associated with larger models significantly increases, requiring more memory and longer processing times for alignment and evaluation.
-Mordal's current optimization strategies may not scale effectively under these conditions, necessitating further refinement to manage resource demands.
-Additionally, the similarity measurements and observational scaling law used to speed up evaluation could become less effective with smaller or larger models due to shifts in their feature spaces, potentially reducing the accuracy of candidate selection.
+For small models, as shown in Appendix~\ref{sec:smallscale}, the similarity measurements and observational scaling law used to speed up evaluation could become less effective with smaller models due to shifts in their feature spaces, potentially reducing the accuracy of candidate selection.
+For large models, while scaling prediction may becomes more accurate \cite{zohar2025apollo}, the computational overhead associated with larger models increases, requiring more memory and longer processing times for alignment and evaluation.
 To address these challenges, future iterations of Mordal must incorporate distributed computing frameworks and advanced resource allocation techniques.
 Adjustments to representation similarity metrics and scaling law formulations will also be essential to maintain the framework's robustness as models vary in size and complexity.

 \paragraph{Similar requests among users.} Mordal's current implementation is designed to optimize pretrained model selection for a single request at a time, which limits its efficiency in handling multiple similar tasks submitted by users.
 This approach overlooks opportunities to reduce redundant computations when user requests share overlapping requirements, leading to inefficient use of computational resources.
 By evaluating a shared set of model candidates for grouped tasks, Mordal could eliminate redundant computations and improve throughput.
 For example, implementing a caching mechanism to store and reuse results for previously evaluated models and tasks could further enhance resource efficiency.
 Addressing these limitations would enable Mordal to support multi-user environments and dynamic workloads more effectively.